deepkit/deepkit-website2/src/pages/library/orm.md

 ## Raw SQL Query

 You want to use the full power of SQL?
 No problem.
-Deepkit ORM supports type-safe raw SQL queries.
+Deepkit ORM supports typesafe raw SQL queries.

 All parameters are automatically serialized and returned records are deserialized and validated to the correct type.